Stillbirth or miscarriage Time off work for bereavement

 However, many people would still consider miscarriage a bereavement.
 An employer should still consider offering time off at what can be an extremely difficult time, both physically and emotionally.

-Some employers might have a policy that says employees can take a period of paid leave specifically for pregnancy loss.
+Some employers might offer a period of paid leave specifically for pregnancy loss.

 Discussing a miscarriage can be very upsetting.
-Employers should treat anyone affected by miscarriage with care and in a way that acknowledges their loss.
+Employers should treat anyone affected by miscarriage with care, in a way that acknowledges their loss.
 The employer should also support them in the same way they would support someone after a death.

 Protection for time off after a miscarriage

-If a miscarriage happens in the first 24 weeks of pregnancy, any sickness absence the birth mother needs to take is likely to be considered a 'pregnancy-related illness'.
+If a miscarriage happens in the first 24 weeks of pregnancy, any sickness absence the birth mother needs to take is likely to be considered a 'pregnancy-related sickness'.

 'Pregnancy and maternity' is a 'protected characteristic' under the Equality Act 2010.
-If an employee is put at a disadvantage and treated less favourably because of a pregnancy-related illness or related time off this could be discrimination.
+If someone is put at a disadvantage and treated unfavourably because of a pregnancy-related sickness or related time off this could be discrimination.

-Any sickness absence that is pregnancy related should be recorded separately from other sickness absence.
-You should not count these absences towards any review or trigger points in your absence policy.
+Employers should record pregnancy-related absence separately from other sickness absence.
+They should not count them towards any review or trigger points in their absence policy.

 Find out more about: